 6Li experiment at LUNA: The cross section for the main 6Li producing reaction, 2H(α,γ)6Li, was studied for the first time in the Big Bang energy window.
 The data suggest no significant BBN 6Li yield.
 The initial astronomical 6Li observations that had motivated the 6Li experiment at LUNA study have since been disputed by their own authors, in agreement with our findings.

 2H experiment at LUNA: The limiting uncertainty for the BBN 2H prediction is the rate of the main 2H destruction reaction, 2H(p,γ)3He.
 It is currently under study at LUNA, using a windowless deuterium gas target.
-Two HPGe and a BGO detector are used in two separate phases to detect the g ray from the reaction.
+Two HPGe and a BGO detector are used in two separate phases to detect the γ ray from the reaction (PhD thesis of Klaus Stöckel).

 Hydrogen burning in asymptotic giant branch stars and in novae: 22Ne(p,γ)23Na

-22Ne(p,γ)23Na working group coordinator at LUNA: Daniel Bemmerer.
+22Ne(p,γ)23Na working group coordinators at LUNA: Daniel Bemmerer (HZDR), Antonio Caciolli (Uni Padua).

 Motivation: The stable nuclide 22Ne plays an important role in asymptotic giant branch (AGB) stars, in astrophysical novae, and in supernovae where it provides neutrons for neutron-capture driven nucleosynthesis.
 In a hydrogen-rich scenario, 22Ne is mainly destroyed by the 22Ne(p,γ)23Na reaction.
 Only upper limits exist on the cross section of this reaction at relevant energies.

 Experiment at LUNA: The reaction has been studied in two phases, both using windowless gas target systems.
 The first phase used two high-purity germanium detectors and led to the discovery of three new resonances.
 This finding has significant repercussions on the thermonuclear reaction rate and on nucleosynthesis and led to a number of publications, see below.
-The second phase, using a 4π bismuth germanate summing crystal, studies extremely weak putative resonances at low energy and the reported direct-capture component.
-It is presently under analysis (PhD thesis of Marcell Takács, to be submitted April 2017).
+The second phase, using a 4π bismuth germanate summing crystal, experimentally ruled out two extremely weak putative resonances at low energy, and it precisely studied the direct-capture component.

 - Eur.
 Phys.
 J. A 2014 Cavanna et al.